xinwenfu/VChat_DEP/README.md

       <img src="Images/I12.png" width=600>

 DEP is only one manner of defending against buffer overflows, when it is enabled it only makes preforming an overflow harder.
 It does not make them impossible, you can enable additional protections such as ASLR and Stack Canaries to make exploitations even harder.
-However, when DEP is the only protection enabled, we can with relative ease use a technique known as [Return Oriented Programming](https://dl.acm.org/doi/10.1145/2133375.2133377) to overcome the DEP protections.
+However, when DEP is the only protection enabled, we can, with relative ease, use a technique known as [Return Oriented Programming](https://dl.acm.org/doi/10.1145/2133375.2133377) to overcome the DEP protections.

 ## Test code
 1. [exploit1.py](SourceCode/exploit1.py): Exploit the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command placing a `mov`, `add`, and `sub` instruction onto the stack.